 Sustainable and efficient insect production for livestock feed through selective breeding (FLYgene)

-InfoStart date: 1 April, 2022 End date: 31 March, 2027 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 21-09-AU Countries: Kenya Uganda Thematic areas: Agricultural production, Climate change, Waste management, Lead institution: Aarhus University (AU), Denmark Partner institutions: University of Copenhagen (UCPH), Denmark Makerere University (MAK), Uganda University of Nairobi (UoN), Kenya Jomo Kenyatta University of Agriculture and Technology (JKUAT), Kenya International Centre for Insect Physiology and Ecology (ICIPE), Kenya InsectiPro, Kenya Marula Proteen Ltd, Uganda Project coordinator: Goutam Sahana Total grant: 11,999,759 DKK
+InfoStart date: 1 April, 2022 End date: 31 March, 2027 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 21-09-AU Countries: Kenya Uganda Thematic areas: Agricultural production, Climate change, Waste management, Lead institution: Aarhus University (AU), Denmark Partner institutions: University of Copenhagen (UCPH), Denmark Makerere University (MAK), Uganda University of Nairobi (UoN), Kenya Jomo Kenyatta University of Agriculture and Technology (JKUAT), Kenya International Centre for Insect Physiology and Ecology (ICIPE), Kenya InsectiPro, Kenya Marula Proteen Ltd, Uganda Project website: go to website (the site might be inactive) Project coordinator: Goutam Sahana Total grant: 11,999,759 DKK

 Interest in insect rearing for livestock feed is growing globally, including in Kenya and Uganda where the booming livestock sector has necessitated feed importation.
 Insect rearing offers climate-friendly bio-waste conversion as insects can thrive on food-wastes that are unusable by other livestock.
 High digestibility and nutritional value of insect meal for various livestock species not only improve livestock productivity, but also help to reduce greenhouse gas emission per livestock product unit.